EthanCai/programming-learning-notes/projects-part-4-devops.md

 - [Make](https://www.gnu.org/software/make/manual/make.html): GNU Make手册
 - [CMake](https://cmake.org/): CMake is an open-source, cross-platform family of tools designed to build, test and package software.
 CMake is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles and workspaces that can be used in the compiler environment of your choice.
 The suite of CMake tools were created by Kitware in response to the need for a powerful, cross-platform build environment for open-source projects such as ITK and VTK.
 - [Bazel](http://bazel.io/): Bazel is Google's own build tool, now publicly available in Beta.
 Bazel has built-in support for building both client and server software, including client applications for both Android and iOS platforms.
 It also provides an extensible framework that you can use to develop your own build rules.
 Bazel is a build tool which coordinates builds and run tests.
 It works with source files written in any language, with native support for Java, C, C++ and Python.
 Bazel produces builds and runs tests for multiple platforms.
+- [Pants](https://www.pantsbuild.org/index.html): Pants is a build system designed for codebases that: Are large and/or growing rapidly; Consist of many subprojects that share a significant amount of code; Have complex dependencies on third-party libraries; Use a variety of languages, code generators and frameworks.
 - [Facebook Buck](https://buckbuild.com/): Buck is a build system developed and used by Facebook.
 It encourages the creation of small, reusable modules consisting of code and resources, and supports a variety of languages on many platforms.
+- [Earthly](https://github.com/vladaionescu/earthly): Build automation for the container era
 - [Java: Gradle](http://gradle.org/): OPEN SOURCE BUILD AUTOMATION.
 Get started with: Java / JVM | Android | Native (C / C++) | Web and many more!
 	- [Java: Maven](http://maven.apache.org/): Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
 - [MSBuild](https://github.com/Microsoft/msbuild) - The Microsoft Build Engine (MSBuild) is the build platform for .NET and Visual Studio